 Different diets for dogs

 Pet food is big business in Australia – totalling more than $17 billion annually, according to a 2022 survey of Australian pet owners, with an average annual spend of $2,024 per dog.
-While the majority of owners source most of their pet food in person from the supermarket (64%) or pet store 32%), there is a growing trend – that appears to have been boosted by COVID-19 lockdowns – towards purchasing online, as well as making food specifically for pets and/or buying directly from butchers.
+While the majority of owners source most of their pet food in person from the supermarket (64%) or pet store 32%), there is a growing trend towards purchasing online, as well as making food specifically for pets and/or buying directly from butchers.

 What is important for dog owners to know is that there is no one ideal diet for all dogs.
-What works for your dog may not work for my dog, and it can take some trial and error to find the optimal diet (or combination of different diets) that provides your dog with a lean physique, a healthy stool and a shiny coat.
+What works for your dog may not work for my dog, and it can take some trial and error to find the optimal diet (or combination of different diets) that provides your dog with a lean physique, a shiny coat and a healthy stool.

 In this article we provide a brief description of the following dog diets: